 Any communications with individual Commissioners on contested cases before the commission may constitute a prohibited ex parte communication [Wis.
 Stat. § 227.50].
 If you wish to comment on the record on a pending matter, please do not contact individual commissioners.
 The PSC has established an official method for receiving public comments that can be accessed at the PSC Comments page on our web site.
 Only comments submitted in this manner will be officially recorded and reviewed by Commissioners before deciding pending cases.

-Commissioner Roberts can be reached via his Executive Staff Assistant, Kathy Endres.
+Commissioner Nowak can be reached via her Executive Staff Assistant, Kathy Endres.
 Please email her at: Kathy.Endres@wisconsin.gov

 Commissioner Mike Huebsch